Kianda Technologies has been shortlisted as a finalist by LEO Fingal.

 A quality-driven organisation ensures evidence-based data and a clear channel of communication.

 To retain all supporting evidence, an organisation should look for digital quality management solutions.
 As a result, this will maintain transparent record keeping.

 6- Defining organisational structure

-A quality management system can ensure compliance by defining hierarchical order in an organisation.
+Quality management systems can ensure compliance by defining hierarchical order in an organisation.
 By doing so, the system should show what every employee is expected to do.

 Automating Your QMS